-The mission of the Norton Healthcare Pastoral Care Department is to promote spiritual health and deliver timely, competent spiritual care to patients, their families and staff.
-We do this through the work of our staff chaplains, our resident and intern chaplains and our Clinical Pastoral Education program.
+The mission of the Norton Healthcare pastoral care department is to promote spiritual health and deliver timely, competent spiritual care to patients, their families and staff.
+We do this through the work of our staff chaplains, our resident and intern chaplains and our clinical pastoral education program.

-While you or a family member or friend are a patient in one of our hospitals, Norton Healthcare chaplains are available to you and your loved ones 24 hours a day to provide the following assistance:
+While you or a family member or friend is a patient in one of our hospitals, Norton Healthcare chaplains are available to you and your loved ones 24 hours a day to provide the following assistance:

 Each Norton Healthcare hospital has a chapel for prayer and quiet reflection.
 You are invited to use the prayer cards to leave your prayer requests in the chapel.